iluvjava/Maths/Notebook 2.0 obsidian/AMATH 584 Numerical Linear Algebra/Eigen Decomposition/Eigen Decomp, The Pure QR.md

 ### The Next Step

-To speed up the algorithm using the idea of inverse iterations, it's discussed here: [[Eigen Decomp Algo 3 (Shifted QR)]].
+To speed up the algorithm using the idea of inverse iterations, it's discussed here: [[Eigen Decomp Algo 3, Shifted QR]].